How to Start a Parking Lot Business

 Step 8: Get your Marketing Plan in Place

 A parking lot will need to set aside a budget to cover advertising costs on a continuous basis.
-Your marketing will mainly be your signage to direct people to your lot, but you can also have a website that people can find when they are searching for where to park when planning to visit particular places.
+Your marketing will mainly be your signage to direct people to your lot, but you can also have a website, social media, and app that help people find lots when they are searching for a place to park.

 Step 9: Get Business Insurance

-A parking lot needs several types of insurance for full coverage:
+A parking lot needs several types of insurance to protect the business.
+The most common ones include:

 Insurance policies will vary.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, consider not only the premiums but also how the plan exclusions, coverage limitations, and deductibles compare.